semanticarts/gist/migration/v11.0/README.md

 All of our migration tools are SPARQL queries.

 You will note that some files have very similar names.
 Here is what the suffixes mean:
-- `_default.rq` : These queries only work on the default graph
+- `_default.rq` : These queries only work on the default graph*
 - `_ngraphs.rq` : These queries only work on named graphs
-- `.rq` : These queries work on both the default graph and named graphs
+- `.rq` : These queries work on both the default graph and named graphs `*` the handling of these queries will be dependent upon which Triplestore you are using and how it was configured.
+Some Triplestores will only use triples in the default graph, some will use all triples in all named graphs.

 ## Requirements